DREAM REIT Director of Leasing Kelly Willson Harvey on The Value of Tenant Relationships in Industrial Leasing

 Kevin Rippon

-Kevin is the Head of Corporate Marketing at VTS.
+Kevin is the Head of Marketing at VTS.

 Interested in learning more about the VTS Platform?